 Some possible causes behind System crash freezes

-There is a various reason that can cause the issue such as incompatible outdated device driver, (especially the Display driver ) corrupted system files, HDD error, Third party application, virus malware infection, Computer or processor is overheating or any external device causing fatal error etc.
+There is a various reason that can cause the issue such as incompatible outdated device driver, (especially the Display driver ) corrupted system files, HDD error, Third-party application, virus malware infection, Computer or processor is overheating or any external device causing the fatal error, etc.

 If Due to This Problem you are unable to boot windows normally.
-Unable to perform any Troubleshooting Step to fix this problem.
-Then Access Windows Advanced startup options Where you get a number of Troubleshooting Tools like.
-Advanced System Restore, System Image Recover, Command prompt, safe mode boot Startup repair etc. This Tools will very helpful to fix problems as this windows restart frequently, BSOD error etc.
+Unable to perform any Troubleshooting Steps to fix this problem.
+Then Access Windows Advanced startup options Where you get a number of Troubleshooting Tools.
+Advanced System Restore, System Image Recover, Command prompt, safe mode boot Startup repair, etc. This Tools will very helpful to fix problems as these windows restart frequently, BSOD error, etc.

 First Access Windows Advanced Startup Options.
 Then perform Startup Repair this will fix if any windows startup application causing the problem.
-You can also Refer to video to perform Startup repair on Advanced startup options.
+You can also refer to the video to perform Startup repair on Advanced startup options.

 Boot Windows 10 Into Safe Mode

 If Due To This Problem you are unable to boot into windows then use Advanced Startup option to boot Windows 10 into safe mode.
-Otherwise, if you are able to login to windows fallow below steps to Boot windows into safe mode.
+Otherwise, if you are able to login to windows follow the below steps to Boot Windows into safe mode.
 Where you can perform Troubleshooting Steps without any problem.